uc-cdis/gen3.org/content/resources/user/using-api.md

 In Python, the following command is sent, using the module "requests", to receive the access token:

 ```
-# Save the copied credentials.json from the website and paste it into a variable "key":
+# Save the copied credentials.json from the website and paste the api_key and key_id into a variable "key":
 key =  {
     "api_key": "<actual-key>",
     "key_id": "<a-key-uuid>"